tim-balloon/timkid/README.md

 # A Compilation of In-Lab KID Testing Code for the Terahertz Intensity Mapper
-Fork of CIT KID package
+Fork of CIT KID package.
+This version is compatible with the TIM readout software and implements improved and automated routines.

 ---------------------------------